 DMV websites are not your only resource.
 Other websites also offer the ability to check the vehicle history report.
 This is a good option.
 It lets you ensure the seller’s contact information and other data match what’s on the title.
 You don’t want to end up buying a car from someone who doesn’t own it, after all.

 The vehicle history report will also indicate if the car has a salvage or total loss history.
 If it has a salvage or loss history, it’s probably been wrecked and then repaired.
-This means it could be unsafe.
+This means the car could have security issues and may not be totally safe.

 The report may also note prior odometer readings.
 These allow you to verify that the reading has not been altered.
 Nearly half a million of the cars sold each year have false odometer readings due to odometer fraud.
 This is according to a National Highway Traffic Safety Administration (NHTSA) estimate.